 - Revoke a PVSA when information is presented that any awardee did not meet criteria for the Award.
-If the information reflecting ineligibility did not come from Points of Light or the Corporation for National and Community Service, inform both parties of any such contemplated revocation and the justification prior to initiating procedures.
+If the information reflecting ineligibility did not come from Points of Light or AmeriCorps, inform both parties of any such contemplated revocation and the justification prior to initiating procedures.

 - Maintain a data bank that provides the capability to retrieve all information upon which an award was based, by individual awardee's name and year of the award, and certify annually to Points of Light that such data bank is being maintained and is current.
 The Certifying Organization shall maintain, as part of the databank, a checklist for each awardee by name reflecting that each of the required criteria for an award as detailed under "Volunteer Eligibility Criteria" has been met.